Medically reviewed by Katelyn Hagerty, FNP

 This can help boost your frame of mind.

-Likewise, anti-anxiety drugs can help ease symptoms of anxiety such as trembling, irritability and restlessness which can sometimes accompany cases of depression.
+Likewise, the Primary Care Companion to the Journal of Clinical Psychiatry says that anti-anxiety drugs can help ease symptoms of anxiety such as trembling, irritability and restlessness which can sometimes accompany cases of depression.

-In special cases when antidepressants, therapy — or even a combination of the two doesn’t seem to provide relief from situational depression, brain-stimulating therapies may help deliver improvement.
+In special cases when antidepressants or therapy — or even a combination of the two -- don’t seem to provide relief from situational depression, brain-stimulating therapies may help deliver improvement.

 ECT involves painless electric shocks to the brain to help produce more mood-improving chemicals like serotonin and norepinephrine.
-It can also encourage the production of new brain cells.
+According to an article in Clinical Psychopharmacology and Neuroscience, ECT can also encourage the production of new brain cells.

 To find what would work best for you and your condition, it is important to consult with a mental health professional before beginning treatment.